karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 It is anticipated that the reason for desiring the ability to dynamically provision a zone on the primary server is because the operator will then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and will want to distribute the zones to their secondary servers via DNS Catalog Zones {{RFC9432}}.

-The scope of this document is therefore confined to the initial bootstrap provisioning of the zone file, and MAY include signalling of initial DNSSEC policy or configuration (see {dnssecConsideration}).
+The scope of this document is therefore confined to the initial bootstrap provisioning of the zone file, and MAY include signalling of initial DNSSEC policy or configuration (see {{dnssecConsideration}}).

 Broader provisioning of the base nameserver configuration is beyond the scope of this discussion and document.